farzanaachal/farzanaachal/README.md

-🌸 Hi there!
+🌸 Hi there!!
 I’m an aspiring law student who’s just a little curious about code 👩🏻‍⚖️💻
 I studied Political Science & Sociology 🎓 and love exploring how tech & justice can connect.

 🌼 Currently learning: anything that helps make legal stuff more human-friendly